 - Removing barriers to accessibility.
-This helps the School to promote equality of opportunity between people with disabilities and other people. - Increasing the extent to which disabled learners can participate in the school curriculum. - Providing appropriate support, assistance and care to disabled learners. - Supporting disabled learners, staff and carers according to their individual need. - Taking steps to meet people's needs, even if this requires more favourable treatment - Consulting disabled learners, their families and disabled staff in the changes that affect them, rather than with people acting on their behalf - Monitoring staff and learners by disability: - 1.
-One member of staff is registered disabled - 2.
-17 pupils are registered with a physical disability and 2 are hearing impaired
+This helps the school to promote equality of opportunity between people with disabilities and other people. - Increasing the extent to which disabled learners can participate in the school curriculum. - Providing appropriate support, assistance and care to disabled learners. - Supporting disabled learners, staff and carers according to their individual need. - Taking steps to meet people's needs, even if this requires more favourable treatment - Consulting disabled learners, their families and disabled staff in the changes that affect them, rather than with people acting on their behalf - Monitoring staff and learners by disability.

-- Promoting positive attitudes towards people with disabilities and increasing the inclusion of positive images of people with disabilities across the curriculum-through the role models we have at School and actively working with families and students.
-Students learn about disabilities through and both the Olympics and Paralympics were actively promoted. - A VI Paralympian was chosen to officially open new Sixth Form accommodation and worked with parents, staff and students during his visit.
+- Promoting positive attitudes towards people with disabilities and increasing the inclusion of positive images of people with disabilities across the curriculum-through the role models we have at School and actively working with families and students. - A VI Paralympian was chosen to officially open new Sixth Form accommodation and worked with parents, staff and students during his visit.
 We believe this encourages participation of people with disabilities in school life.